 Owing to their placement within the Portage RSF, the landfills are/will also become encapsulated within waste rock.
-Specifically, the slopes of the sub landfills are covered with an advancing waste rock layer during operations such that the sub landfills are covered by a minimum 0.3 to 1 m thickness of waste rock by the end of each sub landfill operations.
+Specifically, the slopes of the sub landfills are covered with an advancing waste rock layer during operations such that the sub landfills are covered by a minimum 0.3 to 1 m thickness of waste rock by the end of each sub landfill operations, prior to the final NPAG cover.
 Agnico Eagle plans to use NPAG waste rock to surround and cover the landfills wherever practical.
 As noted above, a minimum 4 m thick layer of coarse acid-buffering ultramafic rock would also be placed over the landfill cover as part of planned closure activities for the Portage RSF.